whiprandolph/bestseller/Part 2 - Why Are We So Lost/06 - Why Are We So Lost.md

 This shows why so many people of unhealthy cultures are lost, with ineffective politics and endless corruption, greed, discrimination, and pollution, no matter who people vote for.
 When the path to universal justice is outlawed -- because people are forbidden from taking responsibility to stand for what's right -- injustice and ineffective political movements become normalized.

 So long as people accept their own submissive obedience as legitimate, they will have endless political debates that ignore the root of the problem.
-People may debate political issues looking at left-wing vs right-wing, republican vs democrat, capitalism vs communism, or monarchy vs democracy, but all these are tyrranical so long as a few people impose the law, and the rest obey it.
+People may debate political issues looking at left-wing vs right-wing, republican vs democrat, capitalism vs communism, or monarchy vs democracy, but all these are tyrannical so long as a few people impose the law, and the rest obey it.
 Only when people stop accepting their own submissive obedience as legitimate can they begin to have meaningful political conversations.**

 Can you imagine living in a culture where everyone accepts responsibility for standing up for what's right and upholding their laws, with each person acting in solidarity with everyone else to ensure that no one is mistreated?